camunda/blog.camunda.org/content/post/2016/03/tasklist-2016-design.md

 ## Custom Styling

-Also, we feel that the new version also responds a lot better to custom styling.
+Also, we feel that the new version responds a lot better to custom styling.

 For example, this is what it can also look like if you really like gray backgrounds and your company brand color is green: